Abby M. McCloskey, founder of McCloskey Policy LLC, is an economist and political commentator.

 Previously, McCloskey was the Program Director of Economic Policy at the American Enterprise Institute (AEI) in Washington DC; the Director of Research at the Financial Services Roundtable; a staffer for U.S. Senator Richard Shelby (R-AL), and; a policy associate with the Charles G. Koch Charitable Foundation and the Mercatus Center at George Mason University.

-McCloskey is widely published, with her work appearing in the Wall Street Journal, National Affairs, National Review Magazine, National Review Online, The Dallas Morning News, American Banker, Real Clear Markets, US News and World Report, Forbes, AEIdeas, and AEI's Economic Studies series, among others.
+McCloskey is widely published, with her work appearing in the Wall Street Journal, National Affairs, National Review, American Banker, Real Clear Markets, US News and World Report, and AEI's Economic Studies series, among others.
+She is a contributor with Forbes and The Dallas Morning News.

 McCloskey holds an M.S. in applied economics from Johns Hopkins University and graduated Summa Cum Laude with a B.A. in economics from Wheaton College.
 She lives with her husband, son, and golden retriever in Dallas, Texas.